Towards a Game-Theoretic Security Analysis of Off-Chain Protocols: Background and Preliminaries

 \subsection{Game-Theoretic Security Properties of Off-Chain Protocols}

-We now present game-theoretic concepts implying security properties of off-chain protocols, by extending the setting of~\cite{CITE}.
-In Section~\ref{sec:theory}, we further extend these concepts towards EFGs, enabling our security analysis in Section~\ref{sec:models}.
-We focus on two security properties ensuring that (P1) honest players do not suffer damage and (P2) subgroups of rational players do not deviate from a respective strategy.
-Variations of these properties have been formalized for NFGs in \cite{CITE}.

-\paragraph{{\bf (P1) No Honest Loss.}} As the utility function of a game is supposed to display the monetary and intrinsic value of a certain joint strategy, property (P1) is expressed using \emph{weak immune strategies} defined next.
+We now present existing game-theoretic concepts~\cite{CITE,GameTheoryBook} implying security properties of off-chain protocols.
+In Section~\ref{sec:theory}, we extend these concepts towards \NEWR{another type of games, called Extensive Form Games}, enabling our security analysis in Section~\ref{sec:models}.
+We focus on two security properties ensuring that \ref{P1} honest players do not suffer damage, and \ref{P2} subgroups of rational players do not deviate from a respective strategy.
+A protocol is compliant to these properties, if the strategy implementing the intended behavior satisfies them; \NEWR{we call such a strategy an \emph{honest strategy}}. \begin{enumerate}[label={(P\arabic*})] \item {{\it No Honest Loss.}} As the utility function of a game is supposed to display the monetary and intrinsic value of a certain joint strategy, property~\ref{P1} is expressed using \emph{weak immune strategies} defined next. \end{enumerate}